top of page

 In this kind of school, cultivating motivation wouldn’t rely on complex systems or external rewards.
 The most powerful strategies are, in fact, simple.
 They are rooted in five key beliefs that prepare the heart for learning.

-The mission statement would be simple:
+The mission statement could be this simple:

 We show up for each other, work hard at what matters, and grow into people who make a positive impact on the world.